How to Prepare Your Website for Black Friday and Cyber Monday

 Craft Winning Copy and Create Alluring Graphics

 Time is on your side; with your early-bird preparation, you can plan out and prep copy that is engaging, personable, and error-free.
 Same with photos and graphics; planning ahead guarantees you have attractive visuals that impress and persuade.
-Putting special attention into even these most basic of website fundamentals can greatly improve your users’ experience during their holiday shopping.
+Putting special attention to even these most basic of website fundamentals can significantly improve your users’ experience during their holiday shopping.